lostsoul63b/NFL2K5-Resurrected/README.md

   * Redskins Nike gloves may not display
 * **Player Photos**:
   * Some player photos and faces are incorrect
-  * Roster player photo replace is not included

 If you find additional issues or have questions please join our ![Discord](https://user-images.githubusercontent.com/69597675/124640725-d1e88980-de5b-11eb-926d-ec5f55b19a62.png) [Discord](https://discord.gg/sBVXzYb)